jacqueline37/Light-Unit-Converter/README.md

 ---

+## Assumptions

+All conversions assume idealized physical models.

+Examples:

+- lm ↔ cd uses solid angle
+- cd ↔ lx assumes point source and normal incidence
+- lx ↔ nit assumes Lambertian reflection
+- beam angle ↔ sr assumes uniform circular cone
+- EV relations use photographic exposure calibration

+Results depend on these assumptions.

+---

 ## Notes

 Some conversions require geometric or photometric assumptions.

-lm → cd requires solid angle (sr)
+lm → cd requires solid angle
-cd → lx requires distance (m)
+cd → lx requires distance
-lx → nit assumes Lambert diffuse reflection
+lx → nit assumes diffuse reflection
-lx → W/m² requires luminous efficacy
-EV → lx uses a practical approximation
+EV → lx uses photographic calibration

+Values should be used as reference only.

-This tool is intended for practical lighting estimation in CG, photography, and rendering workflows.
+This tool is intended for practical lighting estimation in:

-Results may vary depending on assumptions and input parameters.
-Values should be used as reference only, not as precise physical measurements.
+- CG
+- rendering
+- photography
+- HDR workflows

-Do not rely on the results for scientific measurement, calibration, or safety-critical use.
+It is not intended for scientific measurement, calibration, or safety-critical use.

+---

+## Privacy

-This tool does not store any user data and runs entirely in the browser.
+This tool runs entirely in the browser.

+No data is stored.

+No network requests are made.

 ---